Introduction

 Early life at Banwell

 On 3 November 1876, Christopher and two of his brothers were charged with pushing an elderly woman named Eliza Tozer into a mill stream.
-In their defence, they claimed that they wished to punish her for having an improper intimate relationship with their father.
-The magistrates acquitted one brother and fined another £5, but they sentenced Christopher to one month in prison for hard labour.
-His treatment caused a public outcry, with many calling for a petition to the Home Secretary.
-When he left Shepton Mallet jail, he was feted as a hero and given a public dinner at the Ship Inn attended by thirty people.[1]
+They claimed in their defence that they wished to punish her for having an improper intimate relationship with their father.
+The magistrates acquitted one brother and fined another £5, but they sentenced Christopher to one month in prison with hard labour, believing he was the main perpetrator.
+His treatment sparked a public outcry, with many calling for a petition to the Home Secretary.
+When he was released from Shepton Mallet jail, he was feted as a hero and given a public dinner at the Ship Inn, attended by thirty people.[2]

 After Christopher’s mother died in 1878, his father gave up farming and retired to Burnham-on-Sea, where he died in 1881.
-He died intestate, and when the Wells probate registry granted Christopher administration in 1890, his estate was valued at only £202 1s 8d.
+He died intestate, and when the Wells probate registry granted Christopher administration of his estate in 1890, it was valued at only £202 1s 8d.[3]

 In December 1898, he was a dairyman at Aller.[7]
 In March 1901, he was a dairy manager at Pilsdon.

 By November 1901, two policemen visited Christopher’s premises at Hardington.
-On 3 December 1902, the RSPCA prosecuted him for starving his dog.[5]
-He had rented a diary from Abraham Genge, but this had been taken from him, and he was desperately short of money.
-He was fined £1 and costs 18s 6d.
-The newspaper account described him as “an old, deformed man, with such an impediment in his speech that it was with the greatest difficulty he could make himself understood.”[6]
+On 3 December 1902, the RSPCA prosecuted him for starving his dog.[8]
+He had rented the dairy from Abraham Genge, but after Genge took it back from him, Christopher found himself in dire financial straits. money.
+He was fined £1 along with costs of 18s 6d.
+A newspaper account described him as “an old, deformed man, with such an impediment in his speech that it was with the greatest difficulty he could make himself understood.”[9]

-On 4 December 1902, at Yeovil County Court, he sued Abraham Genge for breach of contract, seeking damages of £12.
+On 4 December 1902, Christopher sued Abraham Genge for breach of contract at Yeovil County Court, seeking £12 in damages.
 Genge lodged a counterclaim of £9.
-The judge adjourned the case because Frost was in bed with bronchitis.[7]
-On 3 January 1903, he adjourned it again because Frost was in the workhouse.[8]
+The judge adjourned the case because Frost was bedridden with bronchitis.[10]
+On 3 January 1903, he adjourned it again because Frost was in the workhouse.[11]

 Death